GitTools/GitVersion/docs/input/docs/reference/configuration.md

 The regular expression should contain the following capture groups:

-+ SourceBranch - Identifies the source branch of the merge
+* `SourceBranch` - Identifies the source branch of the merge
-+ TargetBranch - Identifies the target of the merge
+* `TargetBranch` - Identifies the target branch of the merge
-+ PullRequestNumber - Captures the pull-request number
+* `PullRequestNumber` - Captures the pull-request number

 Custom merge message formats are evaluated _before_ any built in formats.